 When it comes to ski resorts, Colorado is pretty hoppin'!
-The "Centennial State" is home to more than 27 ski resorts, so when we frogs think of skiing, most often the first place we think of is Colorado.
-The Colorado ski resorts range in size from small hidden gems to some of the largest in the U.S.!
-Some cater to families and new skiers with plenty of activities off the mountain, while others thrill experts and diehard skiers.
+The "Centennial State" is home to nearly 30 ski resorts.
+When we frogs think of skiing, most often the first place we think of is Colorado.
+The Colorado ski resorts range in size from small, hidden gems to some of the largest in the U.S.!
+Some cater to families and new skiers with plenty of activities off of the mountain.
+Others are better for thrill experts and die-hard skiers.
 Whatever the size or amenities, they are all blanketed with that famous Colorado fluffy powder.
 Wondering which one to visit?
-We're toadally excited to share the seven best ski resorts in Colorado for families.
+We're toadally excited to share our favorite ski resorts in Colorado for families.

-While you are sure to find great skiing at other Colorado ski resorts as well, these seven are some of our family favorites based on diversity of terrain, ease of traveling there and family friendliness.
-These resorts also hold the interests of the more experienced skiers in the family — ahem, like Mommy Frog, who has been skiing her whole life.
-They offer a range in budget, as that may also be a deciding factor for you.
-The best ski resorts in Colorado have something for everyone in a ski party, from beginner-never-ever skiers to the veterans ready to explore the whole mountain.
+While you are sure to find great skiing at other Colorado ski resorts, as well, these are some of our family favorites.
+They rank high based on the diversity of terrain, ease of traveling there and family friendliness.
+Having the Epic Pass or Ikon Pass is a big plus too.
+These resorts also hold the interests of the more experienced skiers in the family.
+(Ahem, that's Mommy Frog, who has been skiing her whole life.)
+They offer price tags for a wide range of budgets, as that may also be a deciding factor for you.
+The best ski resorts in Colorado have something for everyone in a ski party.
+They serve beginner-never-ever skiers, to the veterans ready to explore the whole mountain.

 Keystone Ski Resort

-Once you choose from the best ski resorts in Colorado, you might need help in reserving a rental car, finding a hoppin’ deal on ski hotel and equipment rentals, or purchasing discount lift tickets.
-Hop on over to all our other ski-related blog topics for more helpful tips on skiing with kids, ski school, getting the right equipment or clothing, ski safety and even sanity-saving tips to simply make it all easier.
+Once you choose from the best ski resorts in Colorado, you might need help in reserving a rental car, finding a hoppin’ deal on ski hotel and equipment rentals, or purchasing the Epic Pass or Ikon Pass.
+Hop on over to all of our other ski-related blog topics for more helpful tips on skiing with kids, ski school, getting the right equipment or clothing, ski safety and even sanity-saving tips to simply make it all easier.